Updated on February 20, 2023

 4. Increase your protein intake

 Protein intake is very important for gaining lean muscle mass.
 Protein is necessary to build new muscle.
 Poor protein intake can result in muscle loss and weight gain.
 Muscle mass is very important for our metabolism.
-Low muscle mass slows our basal metabolic rate resulting in decreased ability to burn calories and fat storage.
+Low muscle mass slows our basal metabolic rate, decreasing the ability to burn calories and store fat.
 Increase your protein intake via supplementation with lean meat, plant-based protein, and a protein shake.

 5. Keep Track